calbasantana/watering-system/README.md

   Supports: Everywhere \
   Estimated Printing Time: 5 hours and 48 minutes.

-# Code
-The code for this Watering System can be found below, as well as in the main.py file attached herein.
 ## Software
 I personally like to use Thonny for my editing/programming of microcontrollers, so that is what I have here.